imc552/ASPNET-Week-2/README.md

 Added scoped Iduplicate and DuplicateService to the builder

-Copilot: Used for explaining to me how to edit a
+Copilot: Used for explaining how to find a databse entry with an ID and how to edit and add it back to the database.